electron/electron/SECURITY.md

 # Reporting Security Issues

 The Electron team and community take security bugs in Electron seriously.
+Security holes could allow hackers to hack the Electron software.
 We appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.

 To report a security issue, email [security@electronjs.org](mailto:security@electronjs.org) and include the word "SECURITY" in the subject line.